davidmorera/Highways-England-TRIS-API-Reverse-Proxy/README.md

 This will install the dependencies for the server side.

 ### `npm run server`
-This will run the server on port 3001, which will be listening to the client requests for weather, and proxying to Dark Sky API.
+This will run the server on port 8080, which will be listening to the client requests for Anual traffic reports for counter sites, and proxying to Highways England TRIS API.